 As a married couple, it is important that you consult each other before making decisions.

-It is common courtesy to ask your partner whether you have plans this weekend or whether you should accept a social invitation.
-It is polite and respectful to consult as a couple what is healthy for you and your family before you make any big life decisions such as taking on a larger or smaller workload or are planning for some travel.
+It is a common courtesy to ask your partner whether you have plans this weekend or whether you should accept a social invitation.
+It is polite and respectful to consult as a couple on what is healthy for you and your family before you make any big life decisions such as taking on a larger or smaller workload or are planning for some travel.

 It is not unhealthy or ‘controlling’ behavior to discuss such topics with a partner before making a change in your life.
-It shows love and respect to your partner who you have vowed to share your life with.
+It shows love and respect to your partner with who you have vowed to share your life with.

 DON’T: Go to Bed Angry

 This one is a biggie.
 Not only does going to bed angry a rude thing to do, it is also a guarantee for a poor night’s sleep.
 Studies now confirm that going to bed angry is bad for your health.
 A scientific study revealed that going to bed angry is proven to reinforce bad memories in the brain and cause mental distress.